Services to Students

 Printing & Computing

-Computers and printers for law student use only are located in the 2nd floor computer lab.
+Computers and printers for law student use only are located in the Student Commons, adjacent to the first floor of the library.
 Each student is allotted 1000 pages per academic year.
 When the allotted pages are spent, you must add money to your Carolina Card account.
-Lexis-Nexis offers free printing of Lexis material to a printer on the first floor.
+Lexis-Nexis offers free printing of Lexis material to a printer in the Student Commons.

 The law library lends a variety of study materials.
 See the Circulation desk, Reference desk, or browse the Study Aids special collection.